mortie/dev-refresh/README.md

 # dev-refresh

-`dev-refresh` is a utility to watch for changes in directories, and then run your bundler or transpiler or have you, before refreshing your browser.
+`dev-refresh` is a utility to watch for changes in directories, and then run your bundler or transpiler or what have you, before refreshing your browser.
+If the bundler/transpiler fails, the error message will be displayed in the web page, and the page will not be reloaded.

 It supports both serving your local files (if you only need basic web server functionality), and proxy requests to a web server if there's a server